gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 completed, the related DCI information in the DTLS chunk is released.

+## DTLS Key Update

+To perform a DTLS Key Update when using the DTLS chunk for protection the following process is performed.
+Either endpoint can trigger a DTLS key update when needed to update the key used.
+The DTLS key-update process is detailed in Section 8 of {{RFC9147}} including a example of the DTLS key update procedure.
+Note that in line with DTLS, and in contrast to TLS, DTLS in SCTP endpoints MUST NOT start using new epoch keys until the DTLS ACK has been recived.
+This as the user message tranmission of the KeyUpdate DTLS message occurs using one or more SCTP packets that are protected using epoch N keys.
+If the sender needs to retransmitt any SCTP packets and have switched to Epoch N+1 the receiver will never receive the KeyUpdate DTLS message.

+Note: The below role describes the keys in realtion to the endpoint and traffic it will receive or send.
+This will have to be translated into client or server key depending on the role the endpoint has in the DTLS connection the KeyUpdate happens in.

+### Initiator

+The below assumes that the Intitiator (I) are currentnly using key epoch N.
+  1. The endpoint Initiates the a key update and generates the new key for Epoch N+1.
+Epoch N+1 transmission key-materaial is set for the current DCI and epoch N+1 but not yet enabled.
+DTLS generates DTLS records containing the KeyUpdate DTLS message and update_requested, which is then sent using SCTP user message ({{dtls-user-message}}) to the responder.

+  2. Initiator receives a DTLS user message containing the DTLS ACK message acknowledging the reception of the KeyUpdate message sent in step 1.
+The Initiator actives the new Epoch N+1 key in the DTLS chunk for protection of future transmissions of SCTP packets.
+The epoch N send direction key can be removed from the DTLS chunk key store.

+  3. Initiator receives a DTLS user message with the Responder's KeyUpdate message.
+The initator generates the recevie keys for epoch N+1 using the received message and installs them in the DTLS chunks key store.
+Then it generates a DTLS ACK for the KeyUpdate and sends it to the responder as a SCTP user message.

+  4. When the first SCTP packet protected by epoch N+1 has been received and succesfully decrypted by DTLS chunk the epoch N recive keys can be removed.
+Although to deal with network reordering, a delay is RECOMMENDED.

+This completest the key-update procedure.

+Note that even if both endpoints runs the Initiator process the KeyUpdate will complete.
+The main difference is that step 3 may occur before step 2 has happened.

+### Responder

+The process for a responder to a peer initiating KeyUpdate.

+  1. The responder receives an SCTP DTLS user message containing a KeyUpdate message.
+The epoch N+1 keys reception keys are generated and installed into the DTLS chunk key store.
+A DTLS ACK message is generated and transmitted to the peer using a SCTP user message.

+  2. The responder initiates its own KeyUpdat by generating keys and creating the KeyUpdate message.
+The send direction keys for epoch N+1 is installed but not enabled for use.
+The KeyUpdate message is transmitted to the peer using a SCTP user message.

+  3. The responder receives a DTLS user message containing the DTLS ACK message acknowledging the reception of the KeyUpdate message sent in step 2.
+The responder actives the new Epoch N+1 key in the DTLS chunk for protection of future transmissions of SCTP packets.
+The epoch N send direction key can be removed from the DTLS chunk key store.

+  4. When the first SCTP packet protected by epoch N+1 has been received and succesfully decrypted by DTLS chunk the epoch N recive keys can be removed.
+Although to deal with network reordering, a delay is RECOMMENDED.

 ## Error Cases

 As DTLS has its own error reporting mechanism by exchanging DTLS alert